-The Apache Log4j security vulnerability uncovered recently is every cybersecurity defender’s nightmare - a zero-day exploited in a practically ubiquitous software library.
+The Apache Log4j security vulnerability is every cybersecurity defender’s nightmare - a zero-day exploited in a practically ubiquitous software library.
 Because zero-day exploits aren’t going away anytime soon, it’s important for organizations to increase their resilience to this type of change in the risk landscape.

 Organizations that are going to fare best in this regard are those that have:

 - A strong level of awareness of the assets in their risk landscape (in this case, systems using Apache)